Read our Infosheets to learn more about your rights and obligations

 Can Marianne and Alex get married even if they are under 18?

-Yes, it’s possible for minors to get married once they reach 16, as long as both parents consent to the union.
+Yes, it’s possible for minors to get married once they reach 16, as long as both parents agree.

-You can only skip the step of getting mom and dad’s blessing n the rare situation in which they have been deprived of their parental authority – this means they lost their parental rights following a judgment.
+You can only skip the step of getting mom and dad’s blessing in the rare situation in which a court has decided to remove some of their rights as parents.
 To find out more about this subject, you can check out the Infosheet entitled Parental authority.

-Let’s say that Marianne and Alex go through with the wedding ceremony against the wishes of Marianne’s parents (by lying about their ages, for example).
-In such a case, the marriage could be cancel.
-And Alex would have to give up any hope of his mother-in-law helping out financially with the honeymoon!
+Let’s say that Marianne and Alex go through with the wedding ceremony against the wishes of Marianne’s parents (by lying about their ages, for example.)
+The marriage could be declared invalid and Alex would have to give up any hope of his mother-in-law helping to pay for the honeymoon!

 Marianne and Alex have heard about “civil” and “religious” wedding ceremonies.
 What’s the difference?

-If Marianne and Alex opt for a religious ceremony, they must sign the declaration of marriage required by the Directeur de l’état civil (the government body responsible for marriage-related questions), in addition to respecting the requirements of their religion.
+If Marianne and Alex opt for a religious ceremony, they must not only sign the declaration of marriage required by the Directeur de l’état civil (the government body responsible for marriage-related questions), but also respect the requirements of their religion.

-This is therefore a spiritual and personal decision, rather than a legal one.
+Deciding between a civil or religious ceremony is therefore a spiritual and personal decision rather than a legal one.

 Are their other kinds of unions besides marriage?

 Yes.
 Since 2002, couples in Quebec have been able to choose a “civil union”.
-Civil union resembles marriage.
-Like marriage, the civil union gives rights and obligations.
-But there is a big difference in the way the civil union is ended.
-To end a marriage, the couple absolutely has to get divorced.
+Civil union is very much like marriage.
+Like marriage, the civil union creates rights and obligations.
+But there is a big difference in the way the civil union ends when a couple separates.
+To end a marriage, the couple absolutely has to get a divorce judgment.
 To end a civil union, the couple simply has to make a joint declaration before a notary (unless they have children together, in which case they have to go before a judge).

 Will being married change Marianne and Alex’s legal status?

 Yes.
 When a minor gets married, she or he becomes “fully emancipated”.
-This means that Alex and Marianne can “fully exercise their civil rights”,as if they were adults.
-This includes entering into certain types of contracts, having their own home, signing a long-term lease, make a donation, write a will, start legal proceedings, etc. For example, Alex and Marianne, once married and legally emancipated, would have the right to move out of their parents’ place, sign a three-year lease, and pursue their landlord themselves if he refuses to repair their broken shower!
+This means that Alex and Marianne can fully exercise their rights as though they were adults.
+This includes entering into certain types of contracts, having their own home, signing a long-term lease, making donations, writing a will, starting legal proceedings, etc. For example, once married and legally emancipated, Alex and Marianne could move out of their parents’ place, sign a three-year lease, and pursue their landlord themselves if he refuses to repair their broken shower!

 If Marianne and Alex want to live together without getting married or having a civil union, what will be their legal status?

 They will be in a “de facto union” – or as most people say, a “common-law marriage”.
-Even if a couple spends decades together in a de facto union, that still won’t give him the same legal status as a person who is married or in a civil union.
+Even if two people spend decades together in a de facto union and are madly in love, they still won’t have the same legal status as a person who is married or in a civil union.

 Here are two important differences between the de facto union and marriage (or civil union):

 • There is no family patrimony between de facto spouses.
-The family patrimony basically refers to certain kinds of property (home, car, retirement savings) whose value is split equally between spouses upon separation, regardless of who paid for what.
-To learn more about this, read the Infosheet entitled Family patrimony.
+The family patrimony basically refers to certain kinds of property (home, car, retirement savings) split equally between spouses upon separation, regardless of who paid for what.
+To learn more about this, read the Infosheet Family patrimony.

-• Following a separation, a de facto spouse can’t claim support payments for her own needs.
-This is true even if, for example, she needs help because she stopped working to look after the kids (though claiming child support is always possible).
+• Following a separation, a de facto spouse can’t claim support payments for her personal needs.
+This is true even if, for example, she needs help because she stopped working to look after the kids

-But de facto couples shouldn’t feel lke they’ve been completely abandoned by the law!
-Certain “social” laws offer de facto couples the same protection as married or civil union couples.
-This depends on the factors listed in each law, such as the length of time the couple has lived with each other or whether they have any children together.
+• But de facto couples shouldn’t feel as though they’ve been completely abandoned by the law!
+Certain laws with a social purpose give de facto couples who have been living together for a while or who have children the same protection as married or civil union couples.

 About the same subject